 How to Make It

 Full details on how to make this hot spinach artichoke dip are in the recipe card below, but here are the basics –

 - Place biscuits (from store-bought dough) around exterior of skillet (about half inch apart)

 - Bake and enjoy!

-- If you rather not use the biscuits, simply place the dip in an oven safe dish and warm through.
+If you rather not use biscuits, simply place the dip in an oven safe dish and warm through.
 Serve with chips.

-- A little squeeze of lemon is nice with this dip too, so feel free to give a little squirt and dig in!
+A little squeeze of lemon is nice with this dip drizzled over top.

-- After the buns were baked and the dip heated through, I wanted to brown that cheddar cheese a bit.
-I got a little creative and folder over a piece of aluminum foil and cut a half moon so it would be roughly the same circumference as the dip.
+After the buns were baked and the dip heated through, I wanted to brown that cheddar cheese a bit.
+I got a little creative and folded over a piece of aluminum foil and cut a half moon so it would be roughly the same circumference as the dip.
 It’s not exactly Martha Stewart level quality here, but gets the job done.
-I wanted to broil that cheese, but not burn the buns.
-No one wants their buns burned, lol.
-Check it—>
+I wanted to brown the cheese a little, but not burn the buns.
+Like this…

 Hope you get a chance to try this baked spinach artichoke dip soon!
 And, if you do, I’d love to hear how you like it!